authgear/authgear-server/docs/specs/authentication-flow-api-reference.md

 }
 ```

-It is asking where to deliver the account recovery link.
+It is asking where to deliver the account recovery code.
 You pass the following input:

 ```json
 {